BATS ARE IMPORTANT

 - Bat Buddy Explorer Day – Meet the bats (bat themed activities and games)

-- Bat Detective Explorer Day – Bat count data sheet
+- Bat Detective Explorer Day – Bat count instructions & Bat count data sheet (bat counts occur in June, July, and August at bat maternity roosts)

 - Bat Bestie Explorer Day – Bat habitat stewardship (coming soon!)

-- Bat Champion Explorer Day – Save the bats (coming soon!)
+- Bat Champion Explorer Day – Activities for Bat Week in October

 - Webinar recording (learn how to lead bat themed Explorer Days)